-• \$10,000 per lifetime for infertility transfer procedures.
+\$10,000 per lifetime for infertility transfer procedures.

-- Infertility treatment if the infertility is the result of voluntary sterilization. - The collection or purchase of donor semen (sperm) or oocytes (eggs) when performed in connection with fertility or infertility procedures or for any other reason or service; freezing and storage of sperm, oocytes, or embryos; surrogate parent services. - Reversal of a tubal ligation (or its equivalent) or vasectomy.
+- Services and supplies associated with infertility treatment if the infertility is the result of voluntary sterilization. - The collection or purchase of donor semen (sperm) or oocytes (eggs) when performed in connection with fertility or infertility procedures or for any other reason or service; freezing and storage of sperm, oocytes, or embryos; surrogate parent services. - Reversal of a tubal ligation (or its equivalent) or vasectomy.